ADavidBailey/Practice-Bidding-Scenarios/Documents/Programs to Create and Maintain pbn & lin files.md

 <mark>And, finally, the end of the wrapper code.
 Everything except the Dealer code is the wrapper.</mark>

+The total lines of code -- the -PBS.txt and the imported wrappered Dealer code is approaching 14,000 lines of code.

 ## Special Programs for pbn and lin files

 When scenarios are updated or new scenarios are created, you need to update the pbn and lin files.

 ### adbExtract.py

 This program reads in Practice Bidding Scenarios.
 For each filename that starts with Basic, Dealer, or Gavin, it extracts the Dealer Code from the BBOalert wrapper -- that's the very, very log string.
 It processes any 'Imports' and creates dlr files that corresponding to each of the scenarios.
 Spaces and special characters in filenames are translated to characters that are valid in filenames (space to -).
 The .dlr files are suitable to be processed directly by BBO Dealer:

     https://www.bridgebase.com/tools/dealer/dealer.php